NIH-NCPI/abacus/README.md

     ```
     ### validate_linkml

-    `validate_linkml` runs [linkml](https://linkml.io/linkml/index.html") validation on a datadictionary/dataset pair and returns results of the validation in the terminal.<br>
+    `validate_linkml` runs [linkml](https://linkml.io/linkml/index.html") validation on a datadictionary/dataset pair and returns results of the validation in the terminal from the directory that contains the datafiles. (datadictionary, dataset, AND iIMPORTS-adjoining datadictionaries)<br>
     [See data expectations here](#yaml-validationlinkml)
     ```
     validate_linkml -dd {path/to/datadictionary.csv} -dt {path/to/dataset.csv} -dc {data class - linkml tree_root}